cNorspang/ASTEPWikiBak/databases/DB2/transportation_network.md

 ### intersection

 The table `intersection` describes areas where two or more roads intersect.
+In this database, all `intersections` can be combined with the `segments`, giving a graph representation, where an example of this is the [TNM Service](/rfc/0020).

 | **Column Name** | **Type** | Explanation                             |
 | --------------- | -------- | ----------------------------             |